-The first experiment to be discussed is analysis of a series of tryptic digests of Infliximab, a pharmaceutical monoclonal antibody (MAB).
+The first experiment to be discussed is analysis of a series of tryptic digests of infliximab, a pharmaceutical monoclonal antibody (mAb).
 The objective was to find small changes in the peptide digest due to sample storage at various temperatures.
 The digests were studied using UHPLC-ESI-MS on a Bruker QTOF instrument.
 The chromatograms were 80 min long; altogether 57 HPLC-MS runs were performed in the course of a 4 day long experiment (see details in the Experimental section).
-The abundance of 18, randomly chosen components in the sample was evaluated; both major and minor peaks, eluting at various retention times; among them both peptides and glycopeptides.
-Peak abundances were defined as chromatographic peak areas; the signals monitored were the most abundant isotopic peak of the protonated molecule in its most abundant charge state.
+The relative peak area of 18, randomly chosen components in the sample was evaluated; both major and minor peaks, eluting at various retention times; among them both peptides and glycopeptides.
+Chromatographic peak areas were calculated from the monitored signals of the most abundant isotopic peak of the protonated molecule in its most abundant charge state.
+Peak areas were normalized to their average area in the chromatographic series.

 In the course of the experimental sequence a reference compound (the same digest, stored at -20 C) was injected 13 times, approximately randomly distributed among the samples.
 The reproducibility/variability of various components in the reference sample were evaluated to assess the stability of HPLC-ESI-MS experiments, using peak areas of the 18 selected components described above.
 Variability among these is characterized by the relative standard deviation; which is conventional.
-Similarity between the set of peak abundances in two selected chromatograms may be compared by various methods; among these we have chosen the Pearson correlation coefficient; which is frequently used.
+Similarity between the set of peak areas in two selected chromatograms may be compared by various methods; among these we have chosen the Pearson correlation coefficient; which is frequently used.

 Average relative standard deviation of peak areas, measured in absolute (arbitrary) units is 12%.
-Peak areas and their standard deviations are listed in Table 1.
-Most peaks abundances increase with time (in the sequence of the injections); but there are peaks which decrease in abundance along the injection series.
+Relative peak areas and their standard deviations are listed in Table 1.
+Most peak areas increase with time (in the sequence of the injections); but there are peaks which decrease in area along the injection series.
 Three such examples are shown in Fig. 1.
-This Figure clearly shows that there is a clear time-dependence of the data; but the time dependence is different for the various components.
+This Figure clearly shows that there is an obvious time-dependence of the data; but the time dependence is different for the various components.
 Note, all of the components studied are protonated peptides; i.e. they are chemically similar.
 Behavior of various components might be expected to be even more different if different compound types were studied.
+Note that no obvious correlation have been found between the properties of peptides (peptide size, sequence or polarity) and their changes of peak areas in a series of chromatograms.

-Fig. 1: Changes of peak areas in a series of chromatograms of Infliximab digest, as a function of the injection sequence.
-Three chromatographic peaks were selected in the Infliximab digest (Peaks # 4, 5 and 12 in Table 1).
-Peak areas were normalized to their average abundance in the series: (a) experimental data; (b) results after correction of time dependence.
+Fig. 1: Changes of peak areas in a series of chromatograms of infliximab digest, as a function of the injection sequence.
+Three chromatographic peaks were selected in the infliximab digest (Peaks # 4, 5 and 12 in Table 1).
+Peak areas were normalized to their average area in the series: (a) experimental data; (b) results after correction of time dependence.
 Experimental peak areas vary significantly in the experimental sequence (and each peak in a different manner), while only small random errors are present after time-correction.
 See details in text.